RCIC-UCI-Public/website-rcic/docs/source/guides/beginner.rst

   We omit OPTIONS for thie simple cases.

-  The SOURCE and DESTINATION may be specified as a local file name, or a remote host with optional path in the form :tt:`user@server:path`.
+  The SOURCE and DESTINATION may be specified as a local file name, or a remote host with optional path in the form `user@server:path` where

-  :tt:`user`
+  | :blue:`user` is your account on a cluster
-    your account on a cluster
+  | :blue:`@server:` is the server name delimited with 2 special characters,
-  :tt:`@server:`
+  |        character :blue:`@` separates user name from server name
-    is the server name delimited with 2 special characters, :tt:`@` separates user name from server name, and :tt:`:` separates server name from path name :tt:`path`
+  |        character :blue:`:` separates server name from path name
-    is a file path on the server
+  | :blue:`path` is a file path on the server

 File path names can be made explicit using absolute or relative names.
 For example :tt:`/Users/someuser/project1/input/my.fasta` is an absolute  or full name,